 The Rock of Cashel continued to be a site of power through the many inaugurations of kings that took place here.

-In 1101, the reigning King of Cashel handed the Rock of Cashel over to the church.
+In the 12th century, the reigning King of Cashel handed the Rock of Cashel over to the church.
 For the 700 years that followed, the Rock of Cashel was in the midst of great religious turmoil.

 The Rock of Cashel has undergone significant restoration to return it to its former glory.
 This is thanks to it being handed over the State in 1869.

-Since then it has been recognised as a National Monument of great religious and historical importance.
+Since then, it has been recognised as a National Monument of great religious and historical importance, becoming one of the most spectacular tourist attractions in Ireland.

 When to visit

-Tipperary’s Rock of Cashel is one of the few heritage sites which is open all year round apart from Christmas Eve, Christmas Day, and St. Stephen’s Day.
+Tipperary’s Rock of Cashel is one of the few heritage sites that is open all year round apart from Christmas Eve, Christmas Day, and St. Stephen’s Day.

 Opening hours for the site vary depending on the time of year, with the summer months having longer opening hours.

-The busiest time for visitors to the site is in the afternoon.
-As such, we suggest visiting the Rock either in the morning or late afternoon and evening.
+This Gothic cathedral is considered to be one of the best places to visit in Ireland, so it attracts a lot of visitors.
+The busiest time is in the afternoon.
+As such, we suggest visiting the historic site either in the morning or late afternoon and evening.

-By visiting this heritage site, when it isn’t as busy, you will have a better chance to explore this excellent site and ask questions to those who work there.
+By visiting this ancient site when it isn’t as busy, you will have a better chance to explore this excellent site and ask questions to those who work there.

 What to see

 Heading to the Rock of Cashel, you will become mesmerised by this incredible beauty that overlooks the countryside.
-Sitting atop a rock, this site keeps watch over Cashel Town below.
+Sitting atop a limestone outcrop, this site keeps watch over Cashel town centre below.

-You will feel as though you have been transported back in time, or that you have become part of the world of Game of Thrones.
+You will feel as though you have been transported back in time at this Romanesque church.
+Or that you have become part of the world of Game of Thrones.

 Be sure to pay attention to the walls of Cormac’s Chapel, this is the first building in Ireland that was built in the Romanesque style.

-There are carvings of heads, round arches, and fragments of frescos which can all be seen today.
+There are carvings of heads, round arches, and fragments of frescos that can all be seen today.
 The oldest of these painting dates back to approximately 1134, and they are truly breathtaking.

 A cathedral, built in the gothic style, was used as a place of worship until the mid-1700s.
 The Rock of Cashel is also home to a round tower, which is the oldest and tallest of all the buildings at the site.

-You can also admire the artefacts that have been excavated on the Rock of Cashel in the Hall of the Vicars Choral.
+You can also admire the artefacts that have been excavated from the archaeological sites of the Rock of Cashel in the Hall of the Vicars Choral.

 Things to know